 Fall in love with the problem, not the idea

 As part of our work we help people to think big and be bold and courageous to step into a new future and change the(ir) world.
-You might think that this means that you have to come up with a grand idea and follow that dream always.
-But it is actually the opposite: you have to find a big problem and work on solving that by all means necessary.
+You might think that this means you have to come up with a grand idea and follow that dream always.
+But it is actually the opposite: you have to find a big problem and work on solving that.
 We always say: you have to fall in love with the problem (not the idea).

 Falling in love with a problem

 It is always tempting to focus on solutions.
 Ideas generate energy and with great ideas especially, there always seems to be a market for them.
 Or at least, in your head there is always a market for them.
 Very often organizations that are launching one product after the other (or are focused on the one product or service that they’ve always sold) tend to forget to ask themselves a very basic question: what is the problem we are solving with this idea?